 Contract Signer: A natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant, and who has authority on behalf of the Applicant to sign Subscriber Agreements.
-The Contract Signer may also serve as the Designated Individual during the Notarization process.
+The Contract Signer may also serve as the Designated Individual during the F2F Verification Procedure.